Ineth/mjr-frontend-angular-tips/slides.md

 ## Jest

-> Don't use Karma/Jasmine

-Jest is:

 * Easier to use
 * Fast (parallel, jsDom)
 * Gives Instant Feedback
 * Has Powerful mocking
 * Has snapshot testing (easy component testing)
+* Can do client & server

+> Use Jest in favor of Karma/Jasmine

 ----

-## Fast http testing
+## Easy http testing

-This is slow :(
+Easy http testing with HttpClientTestingModule

 ```js
 beforeEach(() => {